vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS trainer guide - Migrate EDW to Azure SQL Data Warehouse.md

     -   Recommendations for finding the best Data Warehouse Unit DWU for your workload:

-        -   For a data warehouse in development, begin by selecting a small number of DWUs
+        -   For a data warehouse in development, begin by selecting a small number of DWUs.

-        -   Monitor your application performance, observing the number of DWUs selected compared to the performance you observe
+        -   Monitor your application performance, observing the number of DWUs selected compared to the performance you observe.

-        -   Determine how much faster or slower performance should be for you to reach the optimum performance level for your requirements by assuming linear scale
+        -   Determine how much faster or slower performance should be for you to reach the optimum performance level for your requirements by assuming linear scale.

         -   Increase or decrease the number of DWUs in proportion to how much faster or slower you want your workload to perform.
 The service will respond quickly and adjust the compute resources to meet the new DWU requirements.

-        -   Continue making adjustments until you reach an optimum performance level for your business requirements
+        -   Continue making adjustments until you reach an optimum performance level for your business requirements.

 3.  **Migration process:** Design a secure migration process that minimizes downtime.
 Your migration process should include the following:

     a.
 Recommendations for migrating and validating schema

     b.
-Recommendations for migrating and validating code
+Recommendations for migrating and validating data

     c.
-Recommendations for migrating and validating data
+Recommendations for migrating and validating code

     d.
 Architectural considerations that may be necessary for running on SQL Data Warehouse